bossley9/windows-on-linux/README.md

 # Windows on Linux
-Single GPU PCI(e) passthrough for Windows 10 virtual machines
+A step-by-step guide for running a nearly native Windows 10 VM on Linux using Qemu, Libvirt and PCI(e)-passthrough with a single GPU

 > Note: This guide is still a work in progress and is not yet completed.